VladisS-Vostok2000/OOP_Best_Practices/README.md

-# Object Orientired Programming Best Practices
+# Programming Best Practices

 ## Motivation

-This repository represents common `Programming` best practices by showing before-after side-by-side code advantages/disadvantages.
+This repository represents common programming best practices by showing before-after side-by-side code advantages/disadvantages.

 All of the code is available in last `master` branch commit.

-For better usage (such as side-by-side changing view) see the `Usage` below.
+For better usage (such as side-by-side changing view) see the `Usage` title below.

 ## Terms